 2. Glasgow Green

 The park is situated closer to the city centre, and you can reach the park by walk.
 It is a very vast area where you can do so many activities and spend the day.
-Walking on the pathway along the riverside, jogging, Multi-use gaming area, Playing area, Flower garden are some of the things to do.
+Walking on the pathway along the riverside, jogging, Multi-use gaming area, Playing area, and Flower garden are some things to do.

 3. Glasgow Cathedral